Introduction

 Group the differences before you design the layout

+Do not leave them as a flat list if they clearly belong to different kinds of differences.
 A comparison infographic becomes easier to understand when related distinctions sit together.
 That might mean grouping by setup, workflow, output quality, team fit, cost, or speed.
-It might mean grouping by strengths, limits, and best use cases.
+It might mean grouping by before, during, and after.
+It might mean grouping into strengths, limits, and best use cases.

-The exact grouping matters less than the fact that the grouping exists.
-Grouping creates hierarchy and lowers cognitive load because the reader stops seeing one long wall of distinctions and starts seeing a smaller number of comparison blocks.
+Why?
+Because it creates hierarchy.
+The reader stops seeing the graphic as one long wall of distinctions and starts seeing a smaller number of comparison blocks.
+That lowers cognitive load immediately.

 This is one reason comparison work is not just visual styling.
 The structure changes how fast the reader understands the contrast.